dbooyah93/flat-top-concrete-connections/README.md

 ### Call to action!!
 Check in weekly or daily!
 Changes are happening most frequently Sunday night to Wednesday morning, but I have tons of motivation and support so the evolution should be quick!
 Feel free to message me suggestions or keep your ideas general and just tell me a pain point for you and home owner ship.

+## To improve the parsing of emails
+ - create a timer on emails being sent
+    - save the emails of every person that sends an email
+        - SQL
+        - establish a way to mark them as spam